Battle of Fort Pitt

-The Battle of Fort Pitt (in Saskatchewan) was part of a Cree uprising coinciding with the Métis revolt that started the North-West Rebellion in 1885.
-Cree warriors began attacking Canadian settlements on April 2.
+The Battle of Fort Pitt (in Saskatchewan) was part of a Cree uprising coinciding with the Métis North-West Rebellion in 1885.
+Cree fighters began a series of attacks on Canadian settlements on April 2.
 On April 15, they captured Fort Pitt from a detachment of North-West Mounted Police.

 Background

 In the Canadian North-West, a period of escalating unrest immediately preceded the rebellion as Ottawa refused to negotiate with its disaffected citizens.
 While the Métis under Louis Riel declared a provisional government and mobilized their forces, Cree chief Big Bear was not planning any militarization or violence toward the Canadian settlers or government.
 Rather, he had tried to unify the Cree into a political confederacy powerful enough to oppose the marginalization of native people in Canadian society and renegotiate unjust land treaties imposed on Saskatchewan natives in the 1860s.

 This nominally peaceful disposition was shattered in late March by news of the Métis victory over government forces at Duck Lake.
-Support for Riel was strong among native peoples.
-On April 2, Big Bear's warriors attacked the town of Frog Lake, killing nine civilians.
+Support for Riel was strong among First Nations people.
+On April 2, Big Bear's warriors attacked the small settlement of Frog Lake, killing nine officials and civilians.
 Big Bear, against his wishes, was drawn into the rebellion.

-Similar attacks continued, with Cree raiding parties pillaging the towns of Lac La Biche Saddle Lake, Beaverhill Lake, Bear Hills, Lac St. Anne and Green Lake.
-These events prompted the mobilization of an Alberta field force under Thomas Bland Strange.
-The Cree would later defeat the Albertans at the Battle of Frenchman's Butte.
+Other attacks then took place, with Cree fighters pillaging the towns of Lac La Biche, Saddle Lake, Beaverhill Lake, Bear Hills, Lac St. Anne and Green Lake.
+These events prompted the mobilization of the Alberta field force under Thomas Bland Strange and two other columns of government milita units.
+Cree fighters defeated units of the Alberta Field Force at the Battle of Frenchman's Butte.

 Battle

-On April 15, 200 Cree warriors descended on Fort Pitt.
-They intercepted a police scouting party, killing a constable, wounding another, and captured a third.
+On April 15, 1885 Cree fighters descended on Fort Pitt.
+They intercepted a small police scouting party, killing a constable, wounding another, and captured a third.
 Surrounded and outnumbered, garrison commander Francis Dickens (son of famed novelist Charles Dickens) capitulated and agreed to negotiate with the attackers.
-Big Bear released the remaining police officers but kept the townspeople as hostages and destroyed the fort.
-Six days later, Inspector Dickens and his men reached safety at Battleford.
+Big Bear released the police officers under Dickens's control but kept the townspeople as hostages and destroyed the fort.

+Inspector Dickens and his men eventually reached safety at Battleford, having walked six days.
+Dickens's decision not to fight to defend the townspeople was later criticized.